draftdev/startup-marketing-checklist/README.md

 ## Local Development

-This site is powered by [Jekyll](https://jekyllrb.com/), so if you'd like to run the site locally (and you're using Docker), here are some of the commands you can use:
+This site is powered by [Jekyll](https://jekyllrb.com/), so if you'd like to run the site locally, here are some of the commands you can use:

+### Docker
 - Build the site: `docker run --rm -it -v $PWD:/srv/jekyll jekyll/jekyll:latest jekyll build`
 - Serve locally: `docker run --rm -it -v $PWD:/srv/jekyll -p 4000:4000 jekyll/jekyll:latest jekyll serve`

+### Without Docker
+- Install bundler: `gem install bundler`
+- Install depdencies: `bundle install`
+- Build the site: `jekyll build`
+- Serve locally: `jekyll serve`

 ## License